sonammas/BlueHarvestBankNew/README.md

 # How to Run
 Use postman to call the rest end points.
 > To open secondary account - http://localhost:8823/account/open/customerId/1/initialCredit/10
 Here I have assumed that when the customer opens the secondary account with some initial credit, then this transaction will happen betwen primary account and secondary (new) account.
+For reference see restApi1.png

-> To get all the transactions - http://localhost:8823/customer/1/transactions/type/PRIMARY
+> To get all the transactions - http://localhost:8823/customer/1/transactions/type/PRIMARY .
+For reference see restApi2.png